-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Extended Time Extended Time Pefore Testing: The amount of time a student receives must be indicated in the student's IEP or Section 504 plan.
-Student's accommodation will list "Extended Time."
-Test Administrator Training: Test Administrators providing this accommodation must review: Appendix D: Guidance for Selecting and Administering the Extended Time Accommodation.
-During Testing: The amount of time a student receives must be indicated in the student's EL plan.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Extended Time Extended Time Before Testing: The amount of time a student receives must be indicated in the student's IEP or Section 504 plan.
+Student's accommodation will list "Extended Time" in Pearson Access.
+Test Administrator Training: Test Administrators providing this accommodation must review: During Testing: The amount of time a student receives must be indicated in the student's EL plan.
 It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test unit by the end of the school day.
-Word-to-Word Dictionary (English/ Native Language) Word-to-Word Dictionary (English/ Native Language) Student's accommodation will list "Dictionary."
+Word-to-Word Dictionary (English/ Native Language) Word-to-Word Dictionary (English/ Native Language) Before Testing: Student's accommodation will list "Dictionary" in Pearson Access.
 Materials: Word-to-word dictionaries are provided to students by their school, based on those used by the student for routine classroom instruction.
 During Testing: The student uses a published bilingual, word-to-word dictionary that does not definitions, phrases, pronunciations, sentences, or pictures.
 The student should be familiar with the dictionary they will use during testing.
 Students should be given ample time to complete the test using the accommodation.
 If no printed word-to-word dictionary can be found for a specific language, an electronic translator may be used.
 The device may not connect to the internet or store information, and therefore, web-based translators are not allowed.
 Please contact BIE for a list of approved bilingual word-to-word dictionaries.

-CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Speech-to-Text Human Scribe/ Human Signer Speech-to-Text Human Scribe/ Human Signer Student's accommodation must have "Speechto-Text" or "Human Scribe" listed.
+CBT Comparable Accommodation PBT Accommodation PBT Administration Guidelines Mathematics Response Speech-to-Text Human Scribe/ Human Signer Mathematics Response Speech-to-Text Human Scribe/ Human Signer Before Testing: Student's accommodation must have "Speechto-Text" or "Human Scribe" listed in Pearson Access.
 Materials: If student uses software, a separate computer will be needed in addition to the computer used to administer the test.
 An external device may also be brought to the assessment.
 Test Administrator Training: Test Administrators providing the scribe accommodation must review: Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 During Testing: A student dictates responses verbally, using an external speech-to-text device or by dictating.
-The student must be tested in a separate setting.
 The student must already be familiar with any external device used for this accommodation.
-After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's responses when transcribing) into the student's standard test booklet or answer document.
+After Testing: Responses must be transcribed exactly as dictated/signed (e.g., the human scribe/signer may not change, embellish, or interpret a student's standard test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.
 Test Administrators are responsible for collecting all nonscorable student work created using assistive technology devices.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.